 Updated Guidance – 9th April 2021

 A message from Arnon Rubinstein, Managing Director, Future Care Group

-Dear Friends and Relatives,
+Dear families and friends,

 - As with all visits, indoor visits must be booked with the home in advance.